 Wetlands.
 Public debate over the nation's wetlands has come to focus on questions of the effectiveness and costs of wetland resource protection efforts, rather than on whether such resources should be preserved.
 The permit program authorized by Section 404 of the Clean Water Act is one of the major federal programs that protects wetlands.
 However, environmentalists and others have criticized Section 404 as being inadequate to prevent the continuing loss of wetlands, due to statutory exemption of certain types of actions on farmlands and weak enforcement.
 Those wishing to develop wetlands maintain that existing laws are already an intrusion on private land-use decisions and that further federal involvement is unwarranted.
 How best to protect remaining wetlands and regulate activities taking place in wetlands has become one of the most contentious environmental policy issues facing Congress and was a prominent element of clean water debate during the 103rd and 104th Congresses.
-The 107th Congress examined few wetlands issues, and the main activity concerned wetlands provisions of omnibus farm bill legislation (see CRS Issue Brief IB97014, Wetland Issues).
-In October 2001, the House Transportation and Infrastructure Water Resources and Environment Subcommittee held an oversight hearing on enforcement of wetlands regulatory programs, hearing from a number of witnesses who claimed to have been treated improperly by federal regulators and enforcement officials.
+The 107th Congress examined few wetlands issues, and the main activity concerned wetlands provisions of omnibus farm bill legislation.
+Although there was no legislative activity on Section 404, committee hearings were held on several issues arising from judicial decisions, administrative actions of interest, and implementation of current law.
+In September 2002, the House Government Reform Subcommittee on Energy Policy, Natural Resources and Regulatory Affairs held a hearing on the government's response to a 2001 Supreme Court case which narrowed the government's regulatory jurisdiction over isolated waters, Solid Waste Agency of Northern Cook County (SWANCC) v.
+U.S. Army Corps of Engineers (531 U.S. 159 (2001)).
+Committee Members and public witnesses indicated that a lack of guidance on the government's interpretation of the case and other recent court decisions has led to inconsistent regulatory decisions in individual regions of the country.
+Some federal courts have interpreted SWANCC narrowly, thus limiting its effect on current permit rules, while a few read the decision more broadly.
+On January 15, EPA and the Corps issued guidance to their staffs in the field for regulating in light of SWANCC and related cases.
+At the same time, the agencies issued an advanced notice of proposed rulemaking